Quick Answer

 What happens if I travel frequently and spend fewer than 60 days in Cyprus?

-If you fail to spend 60 days in Cyprus in a tax year, you will not qualify for Cyprus tax residency under the 60-day rule for that year.
-You would need to spend 183+ days in Cyprus to qualify under the standard rule, or ensure you spend at least 60 days the following year.
-Planning your travel schedule to consistently meet the 60-day threshold is important.
+You won't qualify for Cyprus tax residency that year if you spend fewer than 60 days in Cyprus.
+You'd need either 183+ days under the standard rule, or at least 60 days in the following year.
+Plan your travel schedule to consistently meet the 60-day threshold.

 Is Cyprus safe for long-term residency?

-Yes.
-Cyprus consistently ranks as one of the safest countries in Europe with very low crime rates.
-It is a full EU member, uses the Euro, and has a stable legal system based on English common law.
-Healthcare is accessible and improving under GESY.
-The expat community is large and well-established, particularly in Limassol, Larnaca, and Paphos.
+Cyprus ranks among Europe's safest countries with very low crime rates, EU membership, Euro currency, and a legal system based on English common law.
+Healthcare is accessible through GESY.
+The established expat communities in Limassol, Larnaca, and Paphos provide strong social infrastructure for long-term residents.

 Ready to Plan Your Move?